visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 hours.
 For example, the VisIt_ project operates a telephone hotline and also frequently handles walk-ins.
-As an aside, after a recent small test effort to maintain a rapid response time, a noticeable up-tick in user email inquiries was observed suggesting that rapide response times have the effect of encouraging more user interactions.
+As an aside, after a recent small test effort to maintain a rapid response time, a noticeable up-tick in user email inquiries was observed suggesting that rapid response times have the effect of encouraging more user interactions.

 It is also important to distinguish between *response* and *resolution* here.
-A key goal in this process is to ensure that customer inquires do not go unanswered for a long time.
+A key goal in this process is to ensure that customer inquiries do not go unanswered for a long time.
 However, *responding* to a customer inquiry does not necessarily mean *resolving* it.
 Sometimes, the only response possible is to acknowledge the customer's inquiry and let them know that the resources to